• Home

 Turing Scheme

 In December 2020, the UK government announced the launch of the new Turing Scheme.
-Turing is currently in its inaugral year and is expected to be the primary funding programme for outward student mobility going forward - covering a range of student mobility activities of between 4 weeks – 12 months.
+Turing is expected to be the primary funding programme for outward student mobility going forward - covering a range of student mobility activities of between 4 weeks – 12 months.
 The UK Government’s ambition is for the scheme to be international in focus rather than being focused solely on Europe.
-It is anticipated that funding will be available through the Turing Scheme for international placements during the period from September 2022 to August 2023 – though this will not be confirmed until the Summer of 2022.
-The Erasmus+ mobility programmes will not be availible after 2021/22.
+It is anticipated that funding will be available through the Turing Scheme for international placements during the period from September 2024 to August 2025 – though this will not be confirmed until the Summer of 2024.

 Visiting Students